bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts a given string into a list of words.
+### Converts a given string into a list of words

 -   Use `re.findall()` with the supplied `pattern` to find all matching substrings.
 -   Omit the second argument to use the default regexp, which matches alphanumeric and hyphens.

 ```py
 import re